insite-gmbh/iDoc/articles/ICON_Base.md

 ---
 ###DataBasedMsgRouter###

-This router decides which sink a message is to be forwarded to based on the message data (date of the attribute or payload, ...)
+This router decides, based on the message data (date of the attribute or payload, ...), which sink receives the message.

 ```html
 <ICONModule Name="BandRooter" Assembly="DataBasedMsgRouter.dll">